 - Security of generated data

-The main objective of an IoT dashboard is to provide valuable information in real-time so that damage can be avoided.
-Imagine if an IoT dashboard providing a weather forecast is giving the correct information, but after the weather conditions changed.
+The main objective of an IoT dashboard is to provide valuable information in real time so that damage can be avoided.
+Imagine if an IoT dashboard providing a weather forecast is giving the correct information, but after the weather conditions change.
 The data collected is of no use after the time of occurrence passes.

 Therefore, a dashboard must display both historical as well as real-time data.